 The trust also provides child and adolescent mental health services and learning disability services in both hospital and community settings.

-Stoke-on-Trent CCG enjoys a close relationship with North Staffordshire CCG.
-North Staffordshire CCG represents people in Newcastle-under-Lyme and the Staffordshire Moorlands – the rural areas that border the city of Stoke-on-Trent.
+Stoke-on-Trent CCG and North Staffordshire CCG enjoy a close relationship.
+North Staffordshire CCG represents people in Newcastle-under-Lyme, the Staffordshire Moorlands, and the boundaries of North Staffordshire border the city of Stoke-on-Trent.
+Stoke-on-Trent CCG represents people in Stoke-on-Trent.